 - Must be an ERP product.
 It can’t be an edge product such as QuickBooks, Freshbooks, Xero, Zendesk, HubSpot, or Salesforce.
 It also can’t be an add-on owned by ISVs or VARs that sits on top of other accounting platforms.

 - Native Integration with Other Salesforce Products.
-Its strength Includes native integration with other Salesforce products such as Salesforce CRM and Field Service.
-Salesforce CPQ and commerce are especially strong for medical device companies that care for enterprise-grade territory management and customer experience.
+Such as Salesforce CRM and Field Service.
+As well as Salesforce CPQ and commerce are especially strong for medical device companies that care for enterprise-grade territory management and customer experience.

 - Cloud-native Mobile Capabilities.
-Inheriting native mobile capabilities from the Salesforce platform and being born in the cloud, it is strong with native cloud mobile capabilities.
-It’s WMS mobile capabilities are especially attractive such as cross-docking, license plate number, and QR-code support.
-These capabilities typically require a specialized WMS solution.
+Inheriting native mobile capabilities from the Salesforce platform, it is strong with native cloud mobile capabilities.
+Its WMS mobile capabilities, such as cross-docking and license plate numbers, are especially attractive.

 - Mixed-mode Manufacturing Capabilities.
-Finally, its strength includes mixed-mode manufacturing capabilities similar to other more robust manufacturing solutions.
-But it might not have finite scheduling capabilities.
+Finally, its strength includes mixed-mode manufacturing capabilities, with the exception of process manufacturing capabilities.

 - Finance and Accounting.
 Rootstock started as the MRP solution and relied on other accounting solutions.
 They have recently developed accounting capabilities, which are not as strong as other products on this list.